slatedocs/slate/source/index.html.md

 	System.out.println("The user is already in the sharing group.");
 }
 ```
-To add a user to an existing sharing group, use the addUser method of
+To add a user to an existing sharing group, use the `addUser` method of
-SearchableFileSystem.
+`SearchableFileSystem`.

 A `NonExistingGroupException` is thrown if the provided group name does not
 exist.
 A `ExistingMemberException` is thrown if the given username is already a